1854 Broad Street cholera outbreak

-The Broad Street cholera outbreak (or Golden Square outbreak) was a severe outbreak of cholera that occurred in 1854 near Broad Street (now Broadwick Street) in Soho, London, England, and occurred during the 1846–1860 cholera pandemic happening worldwide.
-This outbreak, which killed 616 people, is best known for the physician John Snow's study of its causes and his hypothesis that germ-contaminated water was the source of cholera, rather than particles in the air (referred to as "miasma").
-This discovery came to influence public health and the construction of improved sanitation facilities beginning in the mid-19th century.
-Later, the term "focus of infection" started to be used to describe sites, such as the Broad Street pump, in which conditions are favourable for transmission of an infection.
-Snow's endeavour to find the cause of the transmission of cholera caused him to unknowingly create a double-blind experiment.
+A severe outbreak of cholera occurred in 1854 near Broad Street (now Broadwick Street) and Golden Square in Soho, London, England, during the worldwide 1846–1860 cholera pandemic.
+The outbreak (also known as Golden Square outbreak), which killed 616 people, is best known for the physician John Snow's study of its causes and his hypothesis that germ-contaminated water was the cause, rather than something in the air called "miasma".
+This discovery influenced public health and the construction of improved sanitation facilities beginning in the mid-19th century.
+Later, the term "focus of infection" was used to describe sites, such as the Broad Street pump, where conditions are favourable for transmission of infection.
+Snow unknowingly took advantage of a natural experiment during his endeavours to identify the cause of cholera transmission.

 Background

-In the mid-19th century, Soho in London had a serious problem with filth due to the large influx of people and a lack of proper sanitary services: the London sewer system had not reached Soho.
-Cowsheds, slaughter houses and grease-boiling dens lined the streets and contributed animal droppings, rotting fluids and other contaminants to the primitive Soho sewer system.
-Many cellars had cesspools underneath their floorboards, which formed from the sewers and filth seeping in from the outside.
-Since the cesspools were overrunning, the London government decided to dump the waste into the River Thames, contaminating the water supply.
-London had already suffered from a "series of debilitating cholera outbreaks".
-These included outbreaks in 1832 and 1849 which killed a total of 14,137 people.
+In the mid-19th century, Soho in London had a serious problem with filth due to a large influx of people and lack of proper sanitary services: the London sewer system had not reached Soho.
+Cowsheds, slaughterhouses and grease-boiling dens lined the streets and contributed animal droppings, rotting fluids and other contaminants to Soho's primitive sewer system.
+Many cellars had cesspools beneath their floorboards, which formed from the sewers and filth seeping in from outside.
+With the cesspools overrunning, London's government decided to dump the waste into the River Thames, contaminating the water supply.
+London had already had a "series of debilitating cholera outbreaks".
+These included outbreaks in 1832 and 1849, which killed 14,137 people.

 Competing theories of cholera

-Preceding the 1854 Broad Street cholera outbreak, physicians and scientists held two competing theories on the causes of cholera in the human body: miasma theory and germ theory.
-The London medical community debated between these causes for the persistent cholera outbreaks in the city.
-The cholera-causing bacterium Vibrio cholerae was isolated in 1854, but the finding did not become well known and accepted until decades later.
+At the time of the Broad Street outbreak, physicians and scientists held two competing theories on the causes of cholera in the human body: miasma theory and germ theory.
+The London medical community debated the cause of the city's persistent cholera outbreaks.
+The cholera-causing bacterium Vibrio cholerae was isolated in 1854, but the finding became well known and accepted only decades later.